The LeDeR programme involves many different organisations

 People with a learning disability, families and carers

 We know that for a lot of people with a learning disability their families and carers are key to keeping them healthy and recognising when they might be starting to be unwell.

 To help us make sure that the NHS is doing everything it needs to we involve people with a learning disability and families and carers in the development of services which impact on them.
 This is called coproduction.

 People with a learning disability and their families and carers are a very important part of the continuing development and delivery of the LeDeR programme.

-Every health professional involved in the care and treatment of people with a learning disability can support people to live happy and healthier lives through providing things like an annual health check, reasonable adjustments or a stopping over medication of people with a learning disability, autism or both (STOMP) review.
-Health professionals are also supporting LeDeR by taking the learning from reviews and making improvements in their services for people with a learning disability.
+Every health and care professional involved in the care and treatment of people with a learning disability can support people to live happy and healthier lives through ensuring that things like annual health checks, reasonable adjustments or a stopping over medication of people with a learning disability, autism or both (STOMP) reviews happen and the action plans are acted upon.
+Health and care professionals are also supporting LeDeR by taking the learning from reviews and making improvements in their services for people with a learning disability.